 Let’s take a look at the leading grant management platforms available today.

-We’ve rounded up some of the most popular and top-rated grant management platforms for nonprofits according to review aggregator websites G2 and Capterra.
-This is not an exhaustive list—there are tons of helpful tools out there, but these top picks may be the easiest options to begin your search.
-They include:
+We’ve rounded up some of the most popular and top-rated grant management platforms for nonprofits and grantmakers, based on review aggregator websites G2 and Capterra.
+This is not an exhaustive list—there are tons of helpful tools out there, but these top picks provide easy options to begin your search.
+Pay attention to the intended users for each platform (grantmakers vs. grantseekers) since each type is equipped with specialized features.

 Important note: When researching grant management software, it’s important to understand the distinction between platforms designed for grant seekers (various types of nonprofits) and for grantmakers (foundations, government agencies, corporate departments, etc.).
 Although the features of these tools will overlap to an extent, they’re built to support different needs.